 The do-not-resuscitate (DNR) order placed in a patient’s medical record by a physician informs the medical staff that CPR should not be done in the event of cardiac arrest.
 This order has been useful in preventing unnecessary and unwanted invasive treatment at the end of life.

-Physicians discuss with patients the possibility of cardiopulmonary arrest in light of their immediate medical condition, describe CPR procedures and likely outcomes, and ask patients about treatment preferences.
+As part of care planning for seriously ill patients, physicians discuss with patients the possibility of cardiopulmonary arrest in light of their immediate medical condition, describe CPR procedures and likely outcomes, and ask patients about treatment preferences.
 If the patient is incapable of making a decision about CPR, a surrogate may make the decision based on the patient’s previously expressed preferences or, if such preferences are unknown, in accordance with the patient’s best interests.

 The POLST process is initiated by health care providers through discussions with the patient or surrogate about the patient’s current condition and goals of care.
-It results in a set of medical orders that is portable across all health care settings and addresses CPR, along with overall goals of treatment (comfort care only, full curative treatments, or limited treatments in between) and other critical care decisions, such as the use of artificial nutrition and hydration.
+It results in a set of medical orders that is portable across all health care settings and addresses CPR, along with overall goals of treatment (comfort care only, full curative treatments, or limited treatments in between) and usually other critical care decisions, such as the use of artificial nutrition and hydration.
 These programs can help physicians best honor their patients' wishes regarding goals of treatment and help ensure continuity across care settings.

 POLST and similar programs do not exist in every state or community, but their development is spreading rapidly.
 A national POLST organization provides a clearinghouse at www.polst.org.